 Contact our Tax Information line: 303-238-7378.
 A copy of the return will be mailed to you.
 If you need a certified copy of a tax return, the representative will mail the DR 5714 request form to you.
 Complete the form, get it notarized and mail to the department address noted in the instructions.
 Allow six to eight weeks to receive certified copies by mail.

-If you can’t file your Colorado income tax return by the deadline you may take advantage of the state’s automatic six-month extension of time to file.
+If you cannot file your Colorado income tax return by the deadline, you may take advantage of the state’s automatic six-month extension of time to file.
 There is no form, paper or electronic, to fill out to notify the Department of Revenue that you are taking the extension.
-There’s no extension for tax due.
+There is no extension for tax due.

-The extension applies to filing Colorado income tax information, either on paper or electronically, not to any state income tax you may owe.
-If you expect to get a refund this year but do not make the filing deadline, you can still file your state income tax on or before October 16.
+The extension applies to filing Colorado income tax information (either on paper or electronically).
+It does not apply to any state income tax you may owe.
+If you expect to get a refund this year but do not make the filing deadline, you can still file your state income tax on or before October 15.

-But, if you owe state income tax, 90 percent of the tax liability must be paid on or before the April 18 to avoid penalties.
+But, if you owe state income tax, 90% of the tax liability must be paid on or before the April due date to avoid penalties.
 Any remaining balance due would be subject to interest only.

 If you owe tax, you must either pay through Revenue Online or submit your payment with the appropriate year and tax type Payment Voucher as follows:

 Who is required to file an income tax return in Colorado?

 You must file a Colorado income tax return if during the year you were:

 A part-year resident of Colorado with taxable income during that part of the year you were a resident, or